 Work for CID:

-Marika Preziuso offered her students credit if they would create potential CID Posters, and the best was accepted to the site.
+Marika Preziuso offered her students credit if they would create potential CID Posters.